 When OffetToSI-Used is configured, the slot offset values defined in Table 7.3.3.2-1B are used for all SIs containing posSIBs with their respective SI-window.
+The soltOffset list depends on the SSB index the cell is configured with.